 Common questions about Apple Messages for Business and iMessage APIs.

 Apple Messages for Business (formerly Apple Business Chat) is Apple's official business messaging channel.
 It lets customers initiate conversations with businesses from Apple Maps, Safari, Spotlight, and Siri.
-Businesses must partner with an approved Messaging Service Provider (MSP) like Salesforce or LivePerson to use it.
+Businesses don't talk to Apple's APIs directly — they integrate through an approved Messaging Service Provider (MSP) like Salesforce, Genesys, LivePerson, or Nuance.

-No. Apple Messages for Business is strictly customer-initiated — businesses cannot message customers first.
-If you need outbound iMessage capabilities for marketing, sales, or proactive notifications, you need a third-party iMessage API like Blooio.
+No. Apple Messages for Business is strictly customer-initiated — the customer must tap a Message button on Apple Maps, Safari, Spotlight, or Siri to start the conversation.
+Businesses cannot reach out first using a phone number.
+For outbound iMessage capabilities (sales, marketing, appointment reminders, AI agents), you need a third-party iMessage API like Blooio.

-Blooio provides a direct REST API for sending and receiving iMessages without Apple's restrictions.
-Unlike Apple Messages for Business, Blooio supports outbound messaging, doesn't require Apple approval or MSP partnerships, works for small businesses, and can be set up in minutes starting at $39/month.
+Blooio sits outside Apple's MfB program entirely.
+It provides a direct REST API for sending and receiving iMessages from real Apple ID accounts, supports outbound messaging, doesn't require Apple approval or MSP partnerships, works for small businesses, and starts at $39/month with a 5-minute setup.
+Apple MfB is enterprise-only, customer-initiated, and closed to new MSPs in 2026.

 Skip the enterprise gatekeeping.
 Get a direct iMessage API in minutes — no Apple approval, no MSP contracts.